Open scrimmages will commence in early May.

 All team entries must be approved by the PBLA before participation.
 Since the PBLA is a very competitive league, we request that all team core entries be composed of experienced lacrosse players.
 The PBLA reserves the right to reject any team entry based on the lack talent and/or experience.

 If you need an experienced goalie, contact us and we can help you find one.
 Many existing teams have more than one goalie and it is easy to find a good goalie in search of more playing time.
+We also have a league set of box lacrosse goalie equipment to lend.
 For more information, drop me a line at firstname.lastname@example.org.